GeminiDRSoftware/DRAGONS/gempy/mosaic/doc/mosaic/source/supptools.rst

 automosaic
 ==========

-The gemini_python.gempy mosaic package provides the command line tool, ``automosaic``, which provides a quick and convenient way to create mosaics of multi-chip devices. ``automosaic`` provides two (2) options that users can use to somewhat "tune" the mosaic output as they like.
+The gemini_python ``mosaic`` package (``gempy.mosaic``) provides the executable script, ``automosaic``, which provides a quick and convenient way to create mosaics of multi-chip devices. ``automosaic`` provides two (2) options that users can use to somewhat "tune" the mosaic output as they like.
 Help is available on the executable with the usual --help flag.
 A manual page (manpage) is also provided.

 Usage::